splunk/public-o11y-docs/apm/span-tags/cmms.rst

 8. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
 You might have to wait a few moments for the check to run.

-   .. caution:: Your pending MetricSet expires after one hour.
+   .. caution:: Your pending MetricSet expires after 1 hour.
 If your MetricSet times out before you enable it, run the analysis again.

 9. After the cardinality check has run, review the cardinality and enable your new MetricSet.

     * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
     * If the check times out before you enable the MetricSet, run the analysis again .
     * If the check shows as failed, your cardinality is over your subscription limit for MMS or is otherwise invalid.
-       * For steps to configure your MetricSet to be more efficient or other troubleshooting solutions, see :ref:`troubleshoot-mms`.
+For steps to configure your MetricSet to be more efficient or other troubleshooting solutions, see :ref:`troubleshoot-mms`.
-       * To see your MMS subscription limit, go to :guilabel:`Settings` then :guilabel:`Subscription Usage`.
-Depending on your org subscription model, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.
-Select the :guilabel:`APM` tab and then select the :guilabel:`Monitoring MetricSets` panel to view your subscription limit for TMS.You must have an admin or usage role to view subscription limits.
-To learn more about APM usage and billing, see :ref:`apm-billing-usage-index`.

    The following example shows a cardinality check.